 3. The Student Is Ready to WorkWithout self-discipline, going to a spiritual teacher for a session, a retreat, or workshop is kinda like going to the movies.
 You have a blast for a couple of hours, feel a little bit of an energy high, and then come back to the reality of your life where nothing has changed.
 This is because you haven't created the space to change.
 Energy connections go on in sessions with me, but they can only do so much.
 It's like if a little surge of water comes to your fields.
 If you don't till the land to receive the water, most of it just runs off.
 Sure, some of that life juice seeps in, but the fullness that you could have received is otherwise unappreciated and unabsorbed.

 This is part of why I named my ebook "Everyday Spirituality: Cultivating an Awakening."
 The idea is that you are actively doing work to create space for spirituality in your life.
 You are cultivating your spiritual life.
 That means getting out the hoe and shovel to remove rocks and debris and anything that is going to impede your spiritual growth.
 Then when you call a spiritual teacher into your life, you can more deeply absorb this energy into your life.
 This energy can then help you unearth things you did not know were there.
 But since you're ready to work, you can use this as opportunity to go even deeper where others would have run away.

 4. The Student Is Ready to Be Humble and CourageousSomehow, it feels like humility and courage go together, so they come in at number four together.
-It is incredibly humbling to see how much inner crap a person can carry.
+It is incredibly humbling to see how much inner crap you can carry.
 When you see this, you may want to runaway and avoid it.
 This is most people's conditioning.
-Consequently, we all have to learn how to be humble and accept what we see.
-We also have to be courageous to face fears, anger, and sadness.
-It is a new level of taking responsibility for our lives.
+Consequently, we all have to learn how to be humble and accept what we see within ourselves.
+We also have to be courageous to face our inner garbage.
+This inner work takes us to a new level of taking responsibility for our lives.